luzalbaposse/luzalbaposse.github.io/the-blog/app/data/blogs/two-thousand-twenty-four.md

 ---
-title: "Two Thousand Twenty-Four"
+title: "2024"
 date: "2024-12-31"
 duration: 5
 category: LIFE
-excerpt: "As every year, I start by saying: I love doing recaps.
-This year brought so many amazing experiences, along with a few not-so-great ones."
+excerpt: "Every year, I say the same: I love recaps.
+This one brought incredible experiences—and, of course, a few not-so-great ones.
+This is 2024 learnings."
 coverImage: "2024.png"
 mermaid: true
 math: true